-With the choice to work independently, you must accept the challenge that your success is tied to your business decisions.
+As you pursue your career as an independent professional, you’ll quickly discover that your success is tied to the business decisions you make.
 What you choose to do with your money is an important part of that challenge.
 Which purchases are smart investments?
 Which are simply a waste of money?
 Here are three areas where you can cut costs and three areas where splurging could actually pay off.

 Maybe you’ve heard that a new car depreciates by 10% the moment you drive it off the lot.
 The same is often true for the equipment you’ll need for your business, including office furniture and electronics.
 By shopping for pre-owned items, you can often find what you need in “like new” condition for a significant discount.

 Yes, we all know it’s tempting to rush out and buy the latest device, but there are three reasons that you’ll be better off waiting.
 First, consider need versus want.
 Can you quantify how this new gadget will improve your productivity?
 Next, remember that the first version of a brand-new technology nearly always contains flaws that will be improved upon in subsequent versions.
 Finally, if you’ve decided that the product is indeed justified, keep in mind that prices often drop shortly after release.
 As the novelty wears off, you can purchase what you want at a better price—or even pre-owned.

 You want to project an image of success, but while that private office in the fashionable section of town may seem enticing, it could come at a high cost.
 As an independent, you’ll likely have choices when it comes to where you work.
 Many choose to work out of a home office, designating a specific area of their house into a room for business while avoiding spending extra on rent and utilities.
 Coworking facilities are another option which give workers the benefit of an office environment, often complete with equipment and conference rooms, at a fraction of the price of a private office.

 Where You Should Spend When Starting a Small Business